 Loser #4: Zinfandel – Seghesio

 Finally, the frequent recommendation of Zinfandel went in a different direction—rather than being fresh and acid-driven, Zinfandel tends to be big and juicy.
-Though the wine’s fruit flavors survived even after trying it with the dish, unfortunately, it was the wrong fruit: dark and jammy, with blackberry flavors–fruit characters that did not fit in with or provide a complement to the flavors in the food.
+Though this red wine’s fruit flavors survived even after trying it with the dish, unfortunately, it was the wrong fruit: dark and jammy, with blackberry flavors–fruit characters that did not fit in with or provide a complement to the flavors in the food.

 Notes on Every Pairing we Tasted

 At Pairing Base, we like to provide you with in-depth content on how we taste pairings.
 We find which wines work, as well as the ones that don’t and why, so you can discover the best wines to fit your recipe.
 For Thanksgiving Dinner, we tried twenty-six different wines, representing a balance of different regions and varietals.
-Our host, Tracy Gardner and sommelier, Irene Miller collected useful notes on each pairing and we have provided that summary here for you.
+Our host, Tracy Gardner and sommelier, Irene Miller collected useful notes on each wine pairing and we have provided that summary here for you.

 What to Ask For at the Wine Store